The divorce procedure

-An overview of the court process and timetable for the divorce can be seen by referring to the Procedure for obtaining a divorce flowchart.
+An overview of the court process and timetable for the divorce can be seen by referring to the flowcharts below.

-Usually, before applying for the final decree of divorce, (known as the Decree Absolute), the petitioner will wait until the finances have been agreed and approved by the court.
+Usually, before applying for the final decree of divorce, (known as the Decree Absolute prior to the introduction of no-fault divorce, after which it has been renamed the Final Order), the petitioner/applicant will wait until the finances have been agreed and approved by the court.
 If the divorce has taken place before the finances are resolved and one of the parties dies then, potentially, benefits to which the other would have been entitled to by virtue of the marriage will be lost (an obvious example is a spouse’s pension).

 Court and alternatives

 "They have star performers, strength in depth and the support of first-class supporting departments.
 That's the mark of a top-tier firm"Chambers High Net Worth